Hi, my name is Jack, and I have a problem. A mashed potato problem.

-My fears were soon assuaged when we tried it.
-We mixed (roasted) garlic, olive oil and 1 part cauliflower puree with 2 parts potato put through a ricer.
+My fears were soon assuaged when we tried the cauliflower mashed potatoes.
+We mixed (roasted) garlic, olive oil, and 1 part cauliflower puree with 2 parts potato put through a ricer.

 What we ended up with were some of the smoothest, lightest clouds of mashed potatoes ever.
 In spite of the lack of “butter lake,” I’m officially a convert.
 I still ended up overly full and staring at a